andreagiassi/microservice-rbac-user-management/README.md

     docker network ls

+Modify the file db.cmd and set a folder to use for the MySql's docker volume.

-Run the MySql container using the specific bash script:
+Run the MySql container:

     ./db.cmd